 Additionally, the admission process can be further complicated as many nursing facilities require residents and their families to sign arbitration contracts.

 Illinois Nursing Home Arbitration Agreement FAQs

 Our personal injury attorneys understand that many families have unanswered questions in dealing directly with nursing facilities, insurance companies, and others concerning the law, binding agreements, and potential negligence.
 An attorney from our law offices has answered some of those questions below.

 For additional information, contact our law office today at (888) 424-5757 (toll-free phone number) or use the contact form.

 Before I Admit My Family Member to an Illinois Nursing Facility, What Should I Do?

-Before signing an agreement or contract with an Illinois nursing home, speak with an experienced law firm.
+Before signing an admission agreement or dispute contract, which might be a separate form, with an Illinois nursing home, speak with an experienced law firm.
 They can ensure you don't sign any of your rights away and put you and your family in the most secure position possible.

-The compensation available will most likely be more limited than what is available in court.
-Therefore, it is crucial not to sign arbitration agreements before entering an Illinois nursing home.
+The compensation will most likely be more limited than what is available in court.
+Therefore, it is crucial not to sign an arbitration agreement before entering an Illinois nursing facility.

 How Much Would It Cost Upfront to Bring a Case Against an Illinois Nursing Home?